Sweepin/SweepinConnect-iOS/README.md

 3) Webview : A notification that opens the app and displays an UIWebview object loading the url you choose inside an UIViewController.

-4) Audiovisual : notification that opens the app and displays an audio animation (containing an image in background, an audio file and texts in the web manager).
+4) Audio : notification that opens the app and displays an audio animation (containing an image in background, an audio file and texts in the web manager).

 5) Video : notification that opens the app and displays a video animation, containing a video file and texts in the web manager.